fashiontechguru/CntxtPY/README.md

 > 🤯 **75% Token Reduction In Context Window Usage!** Supercharge your LLM's understanding of Python codebases.
 CntxtPY generates comprehensive knowledge graphs that help LLMs navigate and comprehend your code structure with minimal token usage.

-It's like giving your LLM a map instead of exploring a maze.
+It's like handing your LLM the cliff notes instead of a novel.

 ## ✨ Features